From $50 to $500: The 26 Best Fashion Gifts For Every Budget

 Fashion Gifts Under $500

 For that special someone in your life, there are endless possibilities of splurge-worthy luxury gifts.
-Coming under $500, our top picks include statement handbags and celebrity-approved sunglasses.
-But if a Gucci bag is out of budget, consider gifting them a Gucci perfume that can also double as home décor.
-And if a stainless steel watch is also out of range, a sterling silver bangle is a trendy alternative.
+Coming in under $500, our top picks include statement handbags and celebrity-approved sunglasses.
+But if a Gucci bag is out of budget, consider gifting them a perfume that can also double as home décor.
+Similarly, for out-of-range watches, a sterling silver bangle is a trendy alternative.